SringayKeno/stock-analysis/README.md

 The starting time function is placed after the input box so once the year for analysis is chosen, the timer starts.
 Similarily there is an end timer placed at the end of the code.

+### Code Performance Results

-With the timer function placed in both the original code and the refactored code we can now know the time it will take to run the stock analysis script for each.
+With the timer function placed in both the original code and the refactored code we can now know the time it will take to run the stock analysis scripts for each.
 Below (image 1) is time for the original code for 2017 stock results (1.390625 seconds)

 <img width="500" alt="VBA_Challenge_2017_original - Copy (7)" src="https://user-images.githubusercontent.com/102890151/163658728-b54ba928-230b-4076-8c2f-cef7762a8add.png">